SAMMISolutions/docs/doc_posts/_faq-general/install-extension.md

 #### Create an extension
 SAMMI communicates with all its extensions via bridge.html and its own websocket.\
 Information about how to make your own extension can be found in `SAMMI/bridge/how to make extensions.txt` file.\
-Knowledge of JavaScript programming and LioranBoard variable handling is a requirement to program extensions.
+Knowledge of JavaScript programming and SAMMI variable handling is a requirement to program extensions.
 We encourage you to go over some existing extensions to understand the process.\
 Once you have an extension working, you can submit it in *#development* channel in the official [SAMMI Discord server](https://discord.gg/dXez8Zh).
 You will need one of the mods to approve it before it can be officially released.
 Use our [Extension Submission Form](https://sammi.solutions/extensions/submit) if you want your extension to be posted on the official SAMMI website.